Arpeggeo/julia-distributed-computing/README.md

 ## Parallelization (remote machines)

 Finally, we would like to run the script above in a cluster with hundreds of remote worker processes.
-We don’t know in advance how many processes will be available because this is the job of a job scheduler (e.g. SLURM, PBS).
+We don’t know in advance how many processes will be available because this is the job of a job scheduler (e.g. Slurm, PBS).
 We have the option of using [ClusterManagers.jl](https://github.com/JuliaParallel/ClusterManagers.jl) and the option to call the julia executable from a job script directly.

 Suppose we are in a cluster that uses the PBS job scheduler.
 We can write a PBS script that calls Julia and tells it where the hosts are using the `--machine-file` option: